 The history shed was built with donations from community members in 2017-2018.
 The wood for the history shed was donated by the Edwin Topic family.
 The shed holds items regarding the history of New Prague with many items paired with historic photographs from the collection of the NPAHS.
 Gerold Construction Co. coordinated the construction of the history shed.

 If you like what you see, please consider joining or renewing your membership.
 Your $25 annual membership fee goes a long way to creating more of these projects, and especially if you encourage others to join as well.
 Outright donations, either monetarily, historical content, or other ways would also be greatly appreciated.

 After viewing these videos, please take a scroll through our new website, like us on Facebook, and spread the word about bringing OUR History to Life!!

 The Settlement of New Prague: Flyover Series

-We’re excited to present our Settlement of New Prague: Flyover series which depicts how a small group of settlers on the advice of Bishop Cretin ventured the Mississippi River only to take a wrong turn to the Minnesota River to Sand Creek just north of Jordan.
+Come experience the Settlement of New Prague: Flyover series which depicts how a small group of settlers, on the advice of Bishop Cretin, ventured the Mississippi River only to take a wrong turn to the Minnesota River to Sand Creek just north of Jordan.
 They followed Sand Creek 10 or so miles before coming across Anton Phillip’s cabin.
 The rest, as they say, is history.

 With the help of Adam Bartusek of Bartusek Media Management, you’ll get to experience the primitive creek those settlers experienced, along with some important spots along the creek and a tributary of Raven Stream that helped define New Prague.
 Throughout the videos, Dennis Dvorak, New Prague’s resident historian, provides interesting insight into those locations.
 Finally, we include a map of the area identifying those locations relative to the city and a longer version of Dennis’ narration providing additional information.